-Note: The Lawyer Assistance Program is a service offered to Bar members and law students and is not available to the general public.
+Note: The Lawyer Assistance Program is a service offered to Bar members and is not available to the general public.
 It is also not a Lawyer Referral Service.
 For help in finding an attorney please contact yourlocal bar association.

 The Lawyer Assistance Program (LAP) is a confidential service provided by the State Bar to help its members with life's difficulties.
 In order to help meet the needs of its members and ensure confidentiality, the Bar contracts the services of CorpCare Associates, Inc., Employee Assistance Program, a Georgia-headquartered national counseling agency.

 The LAP provides a broad range of helping services to members seeking assistance with depression, stress, alcohol/drug abuse, family problems, workplace conflicts, psychological and other issues.
 You can contact the LAP by calling 800-327-9631, or by emailing Lisa Hardy, vice president, CorpCare Associates, Inc., at email@example.com.

 The State Bar of Georgia’s suicide awareness campaign has a dual purpose, directed toward those who are suffering from anxiety and depression and may be at risk for suicide, as well as all Bar members, who need to recognize the severity of the problem and be able to identify warning signs among our colleagues.
 If you are thinking about suicide or are worried a friend may be contemplating suicide, immediate action is critical.
 Call the confidential LAP Hotline 1-800-327-9631.
 Read more.

 All services are accessible through the confidential LAP Hotline: 800-327-9631

 Telephone Hotline: Staffed by trained counselors 24 hours a day, 7 days a week.
 If you are a lawyer or judge and have a personal problem that is causing you significant concern, the Lawyer Assistance Program can help.
 Please feel free to call LAP's confidential hotline at 800-327-9631.